During my eight-year career as a personal trainer, I’ve seen many teens taking testosterone supplements.

 And showing off in front of their gym buddies may be the number one benefit they’re looking for.

-But supplements can cause many side effects in teenagers who don’t have low T-levels.
+But testosterone boosters can cause many side effects in teenagers who don’t have lower testosterone levels.
 That’s because testosterone production increases during puberty.

-So, taking a supplement during the teenage years could result in overproduction of the male hormone and lead to dangerous side effects - the most important ones will be listed below.
+So, taking a testosterone booster during the teenage years could result in overproduction of the male hormone and lead to dangerous side effects - the most important ones will be listed below.

 Keep in mind that testosterone supplements also have some other side effects that we won’t mention here, as they aren’t restricted to teenagers.